 Whether you’re a car fanatic or not, you’d be hard-pressed not to be wowed by Toyota’s own car-themed amusement park.
 With two whole floors dedicated to vehicles, Mega Web offers visitors a chance to see and try some of Toyota’s latest innovations.
 It’s divided up into three main sections, each with a unique offering (Toyota City Showcase, History Garage and Ride Studio) and littered with cool tech.
 Throw in activities for children at its Ride Studio, a 200m indoor and outdoor track that allows children to experience driving firsthand and get their first license, as well as impressive exhibits and you’ve got something here for all the family.
-(You can also test drive one of their cars on their 1.3km track, provided you have a Japanese/international driving license and pay a small fee.
-Check their website for more details.)
+(You can also test drive one of their cars on their 1.3km track, provided you have a Japanese/international driving license and pay a small fee.)

 Insider’s Tip: If you are thinking of test driving a car, be sure to book ahead.

 Address: 1 Chome-3-12 Aomi, Koto City, Tokyo 135-0064